6 Recommendations for Dropping Into a Lower Tax Bracket This Year

 Charitable contributions of up to 50% of your adjusted gross income are also deductible.
 These contributions must be given to qualified charities.
 Both cash and property donations can be deducted at this point – plus, you’ll be doing a good thing while you’re lowering your taxable income.

-6. Manage Assets:
+6. Manage Assets

 If you’re thinking about selling off a lot of stock this year, think again if that monetary gain will push you up a bracket.
 Instead, budget out your time for selling off stock, selling some one year and some the next.
 Additionally, if you’ve hung onto capital asset for more than one year, you could qualify for long-term capital gains rates, which are even lower than normal rates today.

-Master The Art of Tax Brackets
+Master The Art of your Tax Bracket

 If you look at the configuration of your taxable income and subsequent federal tax bracket as a puzzle, you’ll realize that tax time doesn’t have to be so miserable each year.